PCigales/WinSocketTB/README.md

 12. Interruptible websocket server: WebSocketIDServer / WebSocketIDAltServer + WebSocketRequestHandler [+ WebSocketDataStore]
 13. Interruptible websocket client: WebSocketIDClient [+ WebSocketDataStore]
 14. Interruptible downloader compatible with proxy: HTTPIDownload, HTTPIListDownload
+15. Interruptible uploader compatible with proxy: HTTPIUpload
-15. Time and offset from NTP Server: NTPClient
+16. Time and offset from NTP Server: NTPClient
-16. Time based One Time Password: TOTPassword
+17. Time based One Time Password: TOTPassword

 Usage: from SocketTB import *
 See test.py for examples and also the IDownload Firefox / Edge extension